The Eagles made DK Metcalf mad, and he made them pay in a Seahawks win

-DK Metcalf loves playing in Philadelphia, and he loves making the Eagles pay for passing on him in the 2019 NFL draft.
+DK Metcalf probably didn’t need any more motivation to play in Philadelphia.
+He already was sufficiently fired up to prove to the Eagles they made a mistake by passing over him in the 2019 NFL draft.

+But then Metcalf got a pregame visit from Eagles defensive coordinator Jim Schwartz before their Monday-night game, and that only served to provoke the Seahawks’ star receiver even more.
+Schwartz was the Detroit coach when Lions star receiver Calvin Johnson, aka Megatron, was terrorizing the NFL, and Schwartz told Metcalf he wasn’t at Johnson’s level yet.

+“That made me mad,” Metcalf said.
+“In my mind, I’m not trying to be Megatron.
+I’m trying to be me.”

-That performance came 11 months after Metcalf set an NFL rookie record with nine catches for 160 yards and a touchdown in the Seahawks’ wild-card playoff victory over the Eagles in January.
+It was just 11 months ago Metcalf set an NFL rookie record with nine catches for 160 yards and a touchdown in the Seahawks’ wild-card playoff victory over the Eagles in Philadelphia.
+Metcalf said again Monday night that he hasn’t forgotten that the Eagles passed on him in the second round of the 2019 draft, selecting former Stanford receiver JJ Arcega-Whiteside seven spots ahead of him.

+The Eagles, surely, are kicking themselves for that.
+Arcega-Whiteside has 12 total catches for 214 yards in 23 games for the Eagles.

 “It’s kind of like coming home — you know, a place that had a chance to draft me but didn’t, so now I got to make them pay,” Metcalf said.

-The Eagles selected former Stanford receiver JJ Arcega-Whiteside seven spots ahead of Metcalf in the 2019 draft.
-They’re kicking themselves for that.
-Arcega-Whiteside has 12 total catches for 214 yards in 23 games for the Eagles.

-On Monday night, Metcalf again was lined up against the opponents’ No. 1 cornerback — a continued sign of respect for a young receiver emerging as one of the NFL’s most dangerous playmakers.
-Darius Slay drew that assignment for the Eagles, and, well, he didn’t do much to slow Metcalf.

-Metcalf and Slay mixed it up early Monday night — some pushing and shoving, and then a personal-foul penalty on Slay after a play.
+Metcalf and Slay mixed it up almost immediately Monday night — some pushing and shoving, and then a personal-foul penalty on Slay after a play.
 On the next play, Philly’s Malik Jackson was then assessed a personal-foul penalty for a blatant late hit from behind on Metcalf.

 “I’m not going to back down from nothing,” Metcalf said.